-VPO is a multilateral net settlement and takes place as follows.
+VPO is a multilateral net settlement, conducted as follows.
 First, VPS sends the positions to Norges Bank, which executes the cash leg of the settlement.
-Norges Bank then sends a report to VPS, which enters the securities transactions in the participants' securities accounts.
-This solution ensures that securities change owner only after the buyer has paid and the seller has delivered (delivery versus payment).
-Central counterparties participate in securities settlement

-4 ) Clearing entails the calculation of a net position for each bank on the basis of the agreed securities transactions. but generally have a position close to zero, because they act as seller for the buyer and buyer for the seller.
+A netting means that a net position is calculated for each bank based on the agreed securities transactions.
+Norges Bank then sends a report to VPS, which enters the securities transactions in the participants' securities accounts (securities leg of securities settlement).
+This solution ensures that securities only change owner after the buyer has paid and the seller has delivered (delivery versus payment).
+CCPs participate in securities settlement but generally have a net position close to zero, because they act as seller for the buyer and buyer for the seller.

 Once settlement between securities firms and banks is completed, investors (and other indirect participants in the settlement) are credited or debited.
-In the cash leg, this means that securities firms transfer money to the investors who have sold securities, and charge the investors who have purchased securities.
+In the cash leg, this means that securities firms transfer money to the investors that have sold securities and debit the investors who have purchased securities.
 This can also be done prior to settlement.
-In the securities leg, a distinction is drawn between investors who have an account directly with VPS and those who have an account with a bank (nominee registration).
-In the first case (which is the standard rule), the transfer takes place directly within VPS.
-In the second, it takes place via the investor's account with the bank (see box: Central securities depositories in Section 3.3).
-There were approximately 1.2m VPS accounts at end-2016.
+In the securities leg, a distinction is drawn between investors who have an account directly with VPS and those who have an account with a bank (referred to as a nominee bank).
+In the first case (which applies to most investors), the securities are registered directly in VPS in the investor's name.
+In the second case, securities are registered via the investor's account in the nominee bank (see box: Central securities depositories).
+There were approximately 1.35m VPS accounts at end-2017.